stackunderflow-stackptr/stackptr_tools/docs/source/api.rst

    Your application should fetch this only once upon first load, and then append to this list itself instead of repeatedly fetching this endpoint.

-.. function:: GET /lochist | com.stackptr.api.lochist

-   Get (at the moment, last 24 hours of) location history for a user

-   :param int target: User ID to get history for

 User Management